aimusubi/aimusubi/README.md

 # AIMusubi – Local-First Agentic NetOps Framework

-**AIMusubi** is a local-first, full-stack agentic automation framework for real network labs.
+**AIMusubi** is a local-first agentic NetOps framework that becomes a full platform when bootstrapped with its open-core stack.
 It connects an LLM to **actual devices** – Cisco IOS-XE, Arista EOS, and VyOS – through a unified intent API, backed by observability, memory, and a reproducible bootstrap.

 > If you want to see an LLM *observe, decide, and act* on real routers in your own lab – this is for you.